sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 1. After a few moments, a new release should become available.
 In the **BUILD** hub you can check on the progress of the latest build.

 1. Update the App through HockeyApp Update Manager.
 To do this, in the emulator, stop the **Patients** app.
 Then start it again.
-This time you should see a notifaction that a new version of the app is available.
+This time you should see a notification that a new version of the app is available.
 This is made possible by the update manager.

 1. Click **Show** to view details.